richwidgets/richwidgets/CONTRIBUTING.md

 the code on the page.
 Handlebars is easily extensible through it's [helper](http://assemble.io/docs/Custom-Helpers.html) mechanism.
 If you find yourself bending over backwards to make something work, consider writing such a helper.

+## Publishing the demos

+Publish the demos to github pages using the grunt task `grunt site`

 ## Coding Style

 It helps to be consistent.
 Here are the coding style conventions we have agreed to follow in this project.  this will be